Auxiliary School Organizations

 This organization acts as a clearinghouse for scholarship donations from various individuals, businesses and organizations, within and outside of the community.
 Scholarship winners are selected on the basis of academic performance, school and community involvement, and financial need.
 Applications are due in the High School Guidance Department in January.
 A Scholarship Brunch is held annually in March to raise funds so that our deserving seniors can be awarded scholarships.
-For information, contact Glen Cove High School Principal (remove Dr. Joseph Hinton) at 801-7610 or Charlotte Lowey at (516) 759-0332.
+For information, contact Glen Cove High School Principal at 801-7610 or Charlotte Lowey at (516) 759-0332.

 Glen Cove Education Foundation